posit-dev/shiny-vscode/assistant-prompts/python.md

 - Never use the `@output` decorator, as it is deprecated.
 Instead, only use the `@render.xx` decorator.

+- For `@render.data_frame`, make sure to return a DataFrame object, not just a dictionary of lists.

 - Avoid using `@render.image`.
 Prefer to use `@render.ui` instead and return a `ui.img()` object.

 - If you have dynamic UI returning a `ui.img()`, use `@render.ui`, not `@render.image`, and use `ui.output_ui()` instead of `ui.output_image()`.